rtrp/osu-transport/users/reynolaa/index.md

 ## Oak Ridge National Laboratory

-I have spent the summers of 2018 and 2019 at Oak Ridge National Lab (ORNL) with the NESLS program.
+I have spent the summers of 2018 and 2019 at Oak Ridge National Laboratory with the NESLS program.
-While there I worked in the Consortium for the Advanced Simulation of Light Water Reactors (CASL) developing on the Virtual Environment for Reactor Applications (VERA).
+While there I worked in the Consortium for the Advanced Simulation of Light Water Reactors developing on the Virtual Environment for Reactor Applications (VERA).
 Specifically, my work involved extending the __fuel performance modeling__ capabilities of __VERA__ to include some __accident tolerant fuel materials__ and enabling __control rod depletion__ in __MPACT__.

 ## Published and Presented Work